uwacsds/citsbot/README.md

         DISCORD_TOKEN=____YOUR_BOT_TOKEN_HERE____
         ```

-4. Configure the bot
+2. Set up config file

-    1. Make a copy of `config.json` called `config.dev.json`.
-The `config.json` file provided contains IDs for channels, servers, and roles.
-You will need to change these values in your `config.dev.json` to ones from your test server.
+    1. Make a copy of `config.dev.sample.json` called `config.dev.json`.
+The `config.json` files contain IDs for channels, servers, and roles for their respective servers.
+You will need to change the sample values in your `config.dev.json` to ones from your test server.
     2. To get IDs go to your discord settings and enable developer mode.
 The toggle can be found at the bottom of the "Appearance" section under Advanced.
-    3. You can now right click on channels, users, roles, etc. to copy their ID which you can put in your `config.json` file
+    3. You can now right click on channels, users, roles, etc. to copy their ID which you can put in your `config.dev.json` file

-### Local Development
+### Set up local environment

-1. Run `python -m venv venv && python -m pip install -r requirements.txt` to install dependencies for your IDE
+1. Run `yarn` to install dependencies for your IDE
 2. Install docker and docker-compose from https://www.docker.com/products/docker-desktop
-3. Make sure you have configured the bot by following the steps in the General Configuration section above
+3. Make sure you have set up a server, bot account, and config by following the steps in the sections above
 4. Use `docker-compose up` to build and run the bot

+### Run tests

+1. Run `yarn test`